DDP 2019 Presentation

 New Directions is available to discuss opportunities for partnering to develop telemanagement systems, including those based on the patent portfolio.
 New Directions Managing Director Napoleon Monroe is the sole inventor of all the patents in the mMed portfolio.

 In addition to the current granted U.S. patents, Israel and Australia have issued patents extending protection of some allowed claims from the United States to those countries.
 Healthcare systems in those two countries are well positioned to benefit from mobile medication management.
-A patent is pending in the E.U.

 More about the medication management and healthcare information market opportunities